-Prerequisite(s): DAGR1200, DAGR1300

-Location(s): Alfred (Offered in even-numbered years only.), Kemptville, Ridgetown
+Prerequisite(s): DAGR1200, DAGR1300 Location(s): Alfred, Kemptville, Ridgetown

-DAGR3210 Insect and Disease Management F,W (3-2) [0.50]
+DAGR3210 Insect and Disease Management F (3-2) [0.50]

 The identification, biology and control of insects and diseases of field and horticulture crops are presented.
 Control measures and the benefits and limitations of agricultural chemicals will be examined.